 - 1. Identify additional ways of communication to inform all staff of career development opportunities. - 2.
-Offer diversity, equity and inclusion skill development programs specifically for staff. - 3.
+Offer diversity, equity and inclusion skill development for at a "Lunch and Learn" series. - 3.
 Highlight the schedule of staff professional development opportunities each year and address any barriers to participation. - 4.
 Reward diversity, equity and inclusion leadership among staff.